 Since 1994 the Laboratory has been actively involved in the analysis of the radioactive waste management problems at Ignalina NPP.
 Laboratory experts together with the experts from SKB International (Sweden) carried out a number of projects, which included safety assessment of existing waste storage facilities and the possibilities to transform them into repositories.
 Together with French companies Thales Engineering and Consulting, ANDRA and the Institute of Physics, PHARE project Safety Assessment and Upgrading of Maišiagala Repository in Lithuania was implemented.
 The Laboratory specialists participated in preparing Safety Analysis Report, developed the database containing information on the radioactive waste, which is stored in the Maišiagala storage facility, and performed a comprehensive nuclide composition analysis.
-The Laboratory together with Framatome ANP GmbH (Germany) participated in executing the environmental impact and safety assessments for Ignalina NPP cement solidification facility and an interim solidified radioactive waste storage facility.
+The Laboratory together with Framatome ANP GmbH (Germany) participated in executing the environmental impact and safety assessments for Ignalina NPP cement solidification facility and a temporary solidified radioactive waste storage facility.
 Additionally, the Laboratory constantly participates in the research programmes coordinated by IAEA.

-In recent years, a great deal of attention was devoted for the sitting of a new near-surface repository of radioactive waste in Lithuania, and for scientific research related to the radionuclide migration from radioactive waste repositories and its impact on safety.
+In recent years, a great deal of attention was devoted for the siting of a new near-surface repository of radioactive waste in Lithuania, and for scientific research related to the radionuclide migration from radioactive waste repositories and its impact on safety.
 With the assistance of Swedish experts, the Laboratory specialists prepared the set of criteria for choosing a near-surface repository site, improved the reference design of a near-surface repository and prepared the implementation programme.
 The impact of heterogeneous waste activity distribution on radionuclide migration from model near-surface repository was investigated.

 During 2006–2009, the Laboratory specialists implemented the project Reconstruction of Ignalina NPP Bitumen Radioactive Waste Storage Facility (Building 158) into Repository.
 A long-term safety assessment of the planned repository was prepared; it was based on the possible engineering solutions of storage facility reconstruction into repository, components of disposal system.
 To be more precise, radioactive waste, storage facility and surface engineering barriers planned to be installed over storage facilities and site characteristics were taken into consideration.

 The Laboratory prepares environmental impact assessment and safety analysis reports for this complex.
 Environmental Impact Assessment Report was agreed upon and approved by the Ministry of Environment in 2008 and two PSARs, New Solid Waste Treatment and Storage Facilities at Ignalina NPP and New Solid Waste Retrieval Facility at Ignalina NPP were prepared.
 The former was approved in 2009 and VATESI issued the licence for the construction of the facility.
 Additionally, in 2009 two more PSARs, New Solid Waste Retrieval Facility.
 Retrieval Unit 1 and Retrieval Unit 2-3 at Ignalina NPP was newly prepared, while in 2010 both PSARs were submitted to authorities for review.
-The former was updated following the recommendations of the authorities and approved by VATESI in the end of 2010, while in the middle of 2011, the licence to build the complex was issued.
-The second PSAR was modified considering the recommendations of the authorities in 2011.
+The former was updated following the recommendations of the authorities and approved by VATESI in the end of 2010, while in the middle of 2011, the licence to build the facility was issued.
+The second PSAR was modified considering the recommendations of the authorities in 2011–2012.

-In 2010, the Laboratory, as a partner of Lithuanian consortium (JSC Specialus montažas-NTP, LEI, Pramprojektas, JSC Vilstata) continued implementing the project Installation of Very Low Level Radioactive Waste Repository (Landfill) (2008–2011).
+In 2012, the Laboratory, as a partner of Lithuanian consortium (JSC Specialus montažas-NTP, LEI, Pramprojektas, JSC Vilstata) continued implementing the project Installation of Very Low Level Radioactive Waste Repository (Landfill) (2008–2010).
 Landfill repository is intended for disposal of very low-level radioactive waste generated during Ignalina NPP operation and decommissioning.
 Landfill facility will be comprised of three repository modules and buffer storage where waste will be stored till their disposal.
-The Laboratory prepared Environmental Impact Assessment Report for the planned economic activity (approved by the Ministry of Environment in 2009) and two PSARs, The Buffer Storage of the Landfill Repository (approved by VATESI in 2009) and The Disposal Modules of the Landfill Repository (approved by VATESI in 2010).
+The Laboratory prepared Environmental Impact Assessment Report for the planned economic activity (approved by the Ministry of Environment in 2009) and two PSARs, The Buffer Storage of the Landfill Repository (approved by VATESI in 2009) and The Disposal Modules of the Landfill Repository (agreed with VATESI in 2010).
 General Data Set on the Buffer Storage of the Landfill Repository was completed (approved by the European Commission in 2010), whereas in 2011 General Data Set on the Disposal Modules of the Landfill Repository was submitted to the European Commission for review.

-Last year, the Laboratory together with partners from French companies AREVA TA and ANDRA and Lithuanian partners JSC Specialus montažas-NTP and Pramprojektas continued the project Low and Intermediate-Level Short-Lived Radioactive Waste Near-Surface Repository (Design) (2009–2012).
+Last year, the Laboratory together with partners from French companies AREVA TA and ANDRA and Lithuanian partners JSC Specialus montažas-NTP and Pramprojektas continued the project Low and Intermediate-Level Short-Lived Radioactive Waste Near-Surface Repository (Design) (2009–2013).
 The repository is intended for disposal of low and intermediate-level short-lived radioactive waste generated during Ignalina NPP operation and decommissioning.

-In 2011 during the implementation of the above-mentioned budgetary work and the project Treatment and Disposal of Irradiated Graphite and Other Carbonaceous Waste (CARBOWASTE) (2008–2012) of the 7th Framework Programme of the EU, numerical research related to the radiological characterization of the constructional materials of RBMK-1500 reactor, namely irradiated graphite, was continued.
-In 2011, the modelling of axial neutron flux distribution was continued: the axial activity distributions of the main radionuclides in activated graphite were estimated, and the possible spread of their activity values was analysed regarding the amount of initial impurities.
-Having obtained the initial measurement results of the activity of several radionuclides in the reactor graphite sleeve of Ignalina NPP Unit 1, the calibration of the developed models was carried out.
+In 2012 during the implementation of the above-mentioned budgetary work and the project Treatment and Disposal of Irradiated Graphite and Other Carbonaceous Waste (CARBOWASTE) (2008–2013) of the 7th Framework Programme of the EU, numerical research related to the radiological characterization of the constructional materials of RBMK-1500 reactor, namely irradiated graphite, was continued.
+In 2012, the modelling of axial neutron flux distribution was continued: the axial activity distributions of the main radionuclides in activated graphite were estimated, and the possible spread of their activity values was analysed regarding the amount of initial impurities.
+Having obtained the initial measurement results of the activity of several radionuclides in the graphite sleeve of Ignalina NPP Unit 1 reactor, the calibration of the developed models was carried out.
 Similarly as before, the numerical research was performed using MCNP-5 (LANL, USA) and ORIGEN-S (from SCALE-5 software system) (ORNL, USA) software.

 Evaluation of different factors related to decommissioning of nuclear power plants

 One of the most important tasks for the shutdown of NPP is safe dismantling of the equipment.
 Due to the shutdown Ignalina NPP Unit 1 in 2004 and Unit 2 in 2009, the analysis of the mentioned issues and suitable solutions are especially important.
-Apart from the already-mentioned specificities, in 2011 a probabilistic uncertainty assessment of radiation impact on the personnel dismantling the pipelines of the Ignalina NPP emergency cooling system was carried as a part of the project Probabilistic Uncertainty Assessment of Radiation Impact during the Analysis of NPP Dismantling and Radioactive Waste Managing (2010–2012).
+Apart from the already-mentioned specificities, in 2011 a probabilistic uncertainty assessment of radiation impact on the personnel dismantling the pipelines of the Ignalina NPP emergency cooling system was carried as part of the project Probabilistic Uncertainty Assessment of Radiation Impact during the Analysis of NPP Dismantling and Radioactive Waste Managing (2010–2012).